Konstantin Umansky: Biography and career

 [He was] insulting in his manner and speech, and had an infallible faculty for antagonizing those of us with whom he came in contact.
 Overbearing, he made demands for concessions as if they were his natural right....In my opinion, he did much to harm Russian-American relations.

 It has also been suggested that Umansky was posted to Mexico as part of a campaign to improve perceptions of the Soviet Union, which had taken a battering following the Stalin-orchestrated assassination of Leon Trotsky in Mexico in 1940.
 According to Germán List Arzubide, Umansky was the most popular diplomat in Mexico.
 Due to the efforts of Umansky, by the end of 1944 Soviet–Mexico relations had regained a friendly character, and both countries intended to expand their relations in the post-war period.

 On 8 July 1944 Umansky was appointed Ambassador of the Soviet Union to Costa Rica, in concurrence with his posting in Mexico.
 On 25 January 1945 Umansky was to travel to San José in Costa Rica to present his Letters of Credence to Costa Rican President Teodoro Picado Michalski, but the Mexican Air Force plane which he was aboard crashed on take-off in Mexico City, killing the Ambassador, his wife (Raisa Umanskaya) and three embassy officials.
-The cause of the crash is still unknown to this day.
-After the crash tens of thousands of Mexicans paid their respects to Umansky at the Soviet Embassy, led by President Camacho.
+The cause of the crash is unknown.
+After the crash tens of thousands of Mexicans paid their respects to Umansky at the Soviet Embassy, led by President Ávila Camacho.
 In an obituary, Mexican newspaper Excélsior wrote "With Umansky, a new era in local diplomatic activity has begun.
 Many foreign diplomats have passed through Mexico, but those who were here at that time, should recognise that they lived in the diplomatic world of the Umansky era".

 Umansky body was cremated and his ashes were buried at Novodevichy Cemetery.